gabrielajuncosa/gabrielajuncosa.github.io/README.md

 # Research Projects

-### Toxicity in online political deliberation: YouTube during the 2020 US presidential elections (In preparation)
+#### Toxicity in online political deliberation: YouTube during the 2020 US presidential elections (*In preparation*)
+Juncosa, G., Yasseri, T., Koltai, J., Iniguez, G.

+#### Teams work better at evaluating and annotating misleading political content (*In preparation*)
+Juncosa, G., Mohammadi, S., Samahita, M., Yasseri, T.

+#### Exploring the Impact of Online Collaborative Environments on the Willingness to Express Opinions: A Spiral of Silence Perspective (*In preparation*)
+Juncosa, G., Sánchez, A., Koltai, J., Yasseri, T., Iniguez, G.

 # Talks